bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/07_Sample_Applications/02_Python/03_KMeans.rst

-The kmeans application can be executed by invoking the ``runcompss`` command with the desired parameters (in this case we use ``-g`` to generate the task depedency graph) and application.
+The kmeans application can be executed by invoking the ``runcompss`` command with the desired parameters (in this case we use ``-g`` to generate the task dependency graph) and application.
 The following lines provide an example of its execution considering 10M points, of 3 dimensions, divided into 8 fragments, looking for 8 clusters and a maximum number of iterations set to 10.